KamalAle12/KamalAle12/README.md

 I’m a **Software Engineer** passionate about building innovative software solutions and exploring the latest technologies.

 ## 🌟 About Me
+- 💻 I've built **websites**, leveraging my front-end and back-end development skills.
 - 🎮 I’ve created a **2D game using Unity**, showcasing my passion for game development.
 - 🌐 I’ve developed an **AR Filter for Meta**, merging creativity with cutting-edge technology.

-- 💻 I’ve also built several **websites**, leveraging my front-end and back-end development skills.
+---

 ## 🛠️ Skills